mattpallatt/MP.OptiForm2HubSpotPush/README.md

 ![image](img/auth.png)

-5. Add this Access token as a BearerToken to appSettigns
+5. Add this Access token as a BearerToken to appSettings
 ```
  "HubSpotPush": {
    "BearerToken": "pat-xxx-xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"